-From the above code, one can see that \pkg{ExaGeoStatR} has a user friendly interface to abstract the underlying hardware architecture to the user.
+The above code shows that \exageostatr has a user-friendly interface to abstract the underlying hardware architecture to the user.
 The user needs only to specify the number of cores and GPUs required for one's execution.
 Figure \ref{fig:gpu} reports the performance with different numbers of GPU accelerators: 1, 2, and 4.
-The figure also shows the curve using the maximum number of cores (28-core) on the machine without any GPU support.
-The figure demonstrates how using GPUs speeds up the execution time compared to the CPU-based running.
+The figure also shows the curve using the maximum number of cores (28-core) on the machine without GPU support.
+The figure demonstrates how GPUs speed up the execution time compared to CPU-based running.
 Moreover, the figure shows the scalability using different numbers of GPUs.